avinetworks/avi-helm-charts/docs/AKO/crds/hostrule.md

 ##### Duplicate FQDN rules

 Two HostRule CRDs cannot be used for the same FQDN information across namespaces.
+If AKO finds a duplicate FQDN in more than one HostRules, AKO honors the first HostRule that gets created and rejects the others.
+In case of AKO reboots, the CRD that gets honored might not be the same as the one honored earlier.